gaurish/gaurish.github.io/_posts/2012-08-12-basics-of-search-engine-optimization.markdown

 For a human being, to become popular he needs to do something extra ordinary so that whole world can know about it and he becomes known face in the world from nowhere.
 So same logic applies for websites also, to make your website popular first you need to do something good so that other people know about it, for example: you have a genuine site with good content and once people know about it they talk about the site (provide links, give your site links in forums, sites, blogs etc)

->

->
-> #### Search engine optimization is a process of taking something extra ordinary out of your site and let the whole world know about it.
+ #### Search engine optimization is a process of taking something extra ordinary out of your site and let the whole world know about it.
->
->

-Now to make your site known to<!-- more --> public you will have to do few things on your site.Lets start by explaining things one by one in short which are important part of your site and are helpful for ranking:-
+Now to make your site known to public you will have to do few things on your site.Lets start by explaining things one by one in short which are important part of your site and are helpful for ranking:-

-**
-On Page Factors**
+**On Page Factors**

-**Page Title: **The most important part.
+**Page Title:** The most important part.
 Page title plays major role in SEO, your page title must contain the keywords you are optimizing page for.
 Let me give you one example:
 Our example keyword is Technology Blog

-**_Title 1:_** _Example.com - Your own Technology Blog_
+**Title 1:** `Example.com - Your own Technology Blog`
-**_Title 2:_** _Technology Blog - Your own Tech Blog by Example.com_
+**Title 2:** `Technology Blog - Your own Tech Blog by Example.com`

 Now from above 2 examples Title 2 is correct because it gives keywords as first preference than the site.
 It also includes one more keyword - Tech Blog - so you can optimize for one more keyword on the same page.
 Here is why Title 1 is not correct.